-Lincoln LS owners have reported 48 problems associated with automatic transmission (under the power train category).
+Lincoln LS owners have reported 49 problems related to automatic transmission (under the power train category).

 See all problems of the 2003 Lincoln LS.

 Ford/Lincoln should be held accountable for this product.
 The amount of problems from many customers around the country is simply amazing.
 For Ford to not send out recalls on the Ls is simply a lack of professional business.
 The following problems are not isolated to myself but rather by thousands around the country. - clock spring replaced 2 times. $600 each

 - transmission problems, unfixed at this point.
 Will cost $3,000 +

 - window mods replaced 4 times. $400 each time